-The Deputy Head Teacher/Special Educational Needs and Disabilities Co-ordinator (SENDCo), Ms Tracy Davis, has the overview of all children with identified needs and has responsibility for the day-to-day operation of the Special Educational Needs/Inclusion Policy.
+The Deputy Head Teacher/SENCo, Tracy Davis, has the overview of all children with identified needs and has responsibility for the day to day operation of the Special Educational Needs/Inclusion Policy.

-The Executive Head Teacher, Mrs Cecilia Mojzes, and SEND Link Governor have responsibility for the overall monitoring of the policy being put into practice.
+The Executive Head Teacher Cecilia Mojzes and SEND Governor have responsibility for the overall monitoring of the policy being put into practice.

-The SEND Link Governor for the school is Mrs Maureen Monk.
+The SEND link Governor for the school is Joshua Butt